 - The Responsorial Psalm proclaims that God is the shepherd/savior of Israel, a nation that definitely needs salvation.
 The Psalmist pleads for help from God, reminding God that Israel is God’s son.
 Both the people of Israel collectively and God’s chosen leader for Israel are “the son of man.”
-Thus, the Psalmist says Israel is your special possession, so please protect and save him.
-If you will, then the people of Israel promise to be faithful to you.
+Thus, the Psalmist says to God, Israel is Your special possession, so please protect and save him.
+If You will, then the people of Israel promise to be faithful to You.

 - In the second reading, the author of Hebrews—thought to be St. Paul or someone associated with him—talks about two kinds of sacrifices.

 - The second kind of sacrifice is what the author of Hebrews was trying to explain.
 Instead of countless dumb animals being sacrificed, one intelligent and free person would offer himself to do the will of God.
-The person making the sacrifice was the God-man, Jesus Christ, offering the “body”—that is, the human nature—which was prepared for him in the womb of the Blessed Virgin Mary.
+The person making the sacrifice was the God-man, Jesus Christ.
+He offered his “body”—that is, the human nature which was prepared for him in the womb of the Blessed Virgin Mary.
 This is what the Blessed Trinity desired.
 The Son of God took on human flesh to dwell with us so as to redeem us from sin and death, making it possible for us to be holy and to enjoy eternal life.

 - In other words, Paul is explaining what the Nicene Creed summarizes: